< />

 Pregnancy

-Pregnancy induces significant hormonal shifts designed to support both the mother and the developing fetus.
+Pregnancy induces significant hormonal shifts designed to support both the mother and the developing foetus.
 These hormonal changes often prompt the body to retain more fluid.
 Additionally, the growing uterus can exert pressure on the pelvic veins, impairing the return of blood to the heart and leading to water retention in the legs and feet.

 Poor diet